Yoghurt, How to Make at Home?

 Yoghurt, often called Curd in India, is an integral part of Indian cuisine.
 It is eaten natural-as it is, made into Raitas, turned into drinks like (Lassi, Mattha ) and used in cooking, especially in a dish called Kadhi.
 I often use it in place of cream in Western cooking.
 Like me, most Indians make it fresh every day at home.
 Home-made yoghurt is free from stabilizers and other texture enhancing chemicals.
 Once you have learnt to make it, it is quite simple.

 To make good yoghurt, milk must be boiled first and then cooled down.
-As I understand it, heating the milk to boiling point changes the protein structure in the milk that is needed to make Yoghurt.
+As I understand it, heating the milk to boiling point changes the protein structure of the milk that is needed to make Yoghurt.
 Homogenising does not achieve this.
 If this is not allowed to happen and you make yoghurt from just slightly warmed milk, the milk proteins do not coagulate and you get stringy yoghurt.
 Boiling the milk also gives the yoghurt a thick skin on top, so treasured by many Indians.
 My girls used to fight over who was going to eat the skin!

 Things to remember when making yoghurt are: 1 The culture should be from live yoghurt.
 2. It should be mixed well with the milk.
-3. The mix should remain at around 110-115ËšF throughout.
+3. The mix should remain at around 110-115F throughout.
 If it goes below 90F, the culture will not grow.
 If it is kept too hot, over 125-130F, the culture will die.
 Either way, yoghurt will not set.

 After making the first batch, remember to save a couple of tablespoons of fresh culture from each batch for use next time.
 Some families have cultures that have been going on for decades.
 In India, it is quite common to send a kid round to one of the neighbour's to get a bit of starter culture, known as 'jamun/jaman' in northern India.
 This is not the jamun/jambun fruit.
-Makes 500 ml.

 1 litre yoghurt container of shop bought yoghurt is quite good for making yoghurt.
 It fits perfectly in the Lakeland yoghurt maker.

-1/2 litre or 1 pint milk of choice-fresh whole/semi-skimmed/skimmed, sterilised, UHT, powder or tinned milk.
+1/2 litre or 1 pint milk of choice; fresh whole/semi-skimmed/skimmed, sterilised, UHT, powder or tinned milk.
 Skimmed or semi skimmed milk will not form the coveted skin on top.

 1 full tbsp. starter culture or 'live' or 'bio' yoghurt